Back To Search Results

 Epidemiology

-There are greater than 16,000 homicides and 1.6 million nonfatal assault injuries requiring treatment in emergency departments every year.
-[2] The homicide rate in the US is 7.5 times higher than the homicide rate in the other high-income countries combined, largely attributable to a firearm homicide rate that was about 25 times higher.[3]
+There are more than 16,000 homicides and 1.6 million nonfatal assault injuries requiring treatment in emergency departments every year.[7]
+The homicide rate in the US is 7.5 times higher than the homicide rate in other high-income countries combined, largely attributable to a firearm homicide rate that was about 25 times higher.[8]

 Pathophysiology